 1877 - First public demonstration of a long-distance phone conversation is held in the Lyceum Hall on Church Street.

-1914 - Great Salem Fire: On June 25, a devastating fire ignited Boston Street in Blubber Hollow, the leather manufacturing district of Salem.
+1914 - On June 25, a devastating fire ignited Boston Street in Blubber Hollow, the leather manufacturing district of Salem.
 Over the course of two days, this massive fire destroyed 1,376 buildings and left 18,000 people (almost half of Salem’s population) homeless and many without jobs.
 Salem State University has books, pamphlets, and online documents about this tragedy.

 1938 - The Salem waterfront is designated a National Historic Site under the National Park Service.

 1970 - Bewitched’s seventh season is filmed in Salem.
 It’s a very magical time for the city.

 1971 - The Chestnut Street Historic District is established; it was Salem’s first historic district (known today as the McIntire Historic District).

 1982 - Salem hosts the first Haunted Happenings festival.
 It lasted one day.